 Use this option to specify a commit message.

 By default, git pulls from remotes.
-Use --no-pull to disable.
+Use --no-pull to disable all pulling.

-By default, git pushes to remotes.
-Use --no-push to disable.
+By default, git pushes changes to remotes.
+Use --no-push to disable all pushing.

 Normally, syncing does not transfer the contents of annexed files.
 The --content option causes the content of files in the work tree to also be uploaded and downloaded as necessary.